wso2/kubernetes-pipeline/README.md

 *Helm Resources for container-based deployments of WSO2 Kubernetes Pipeline for WSO2 products*

 ## Overview
-The tools consist of Jenkins and Spinnaker.
-They are the primary tools used for continuous integration and deployment.
-The setup is deployed on top of Kubernetes using HELM, which makes the processes of configuration, installation, scaling, and upgrading simple.
-Additionally, Jenkins jobs and Spinnaker pipelines are preconfigured, making the process of getting started hassle-free.
+WSO2 Kubernetes pipeline provides tools and preconfigured pipelines used for continuous integration and deployment.
+The setup is deployed on top of Kubernetes using helm, which makes the processes of configuring, installing, scaling and upgrading simple.

+Following are the tools used to install and monitor the pipeline
+- Jenkins: Continous integration
+- Spinnaker: Continous deployment to Kubernetes
+- ELK: Centralized logging
+- Prometheus-operator: Monitoring deployments and visualization using grafana

 ![Architecture Diagram](pipeline_architecture.jpg)

 ## Installation

-Use the following getting started guides to install kubernetes pipelines for the resepective WSO2 product.
+Use the following getting started guides to install Kubernetes pipelines for the resepective WSO2 product.

 * [Getting started with WSO2 Enterprise Integrator](docs/getting-started-ei.md)
 * [Getting started with WSO2 Identity and Access Management](docs/getting-started-is.md)
 * [Getting started with WSO2 API Microgateway](docs/getting-started-mgw.md)

-## Reporting issues

-We encourage you to report any issues and documentation faults regarding Kubernetes and Helm resources for WSO2 Kubernetes pipeline.
-Please report your issues [here](https://github.com/wso2/kubernetes-pipeline/issues).

 ## Contact us